elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

    ![Configure environment variables](doc/images/configure_environment_variables.png)

-1. Each node in a pipeline is executed in an isolated container.
+1. Each node in a pipeline is executed in an isolated container in the Kubeflow Pipelines cluster.
 These containers do not have access to a shared local file system and persisted output artifacts (such as data files or trained model files) that a notebook or Python script might produce.
 To make output artifacts accessible to other notebooks or scripts you have to declare them as _output files_ in the configuration of the node that produces them.
 Declared output artifacts are automatically uploaded to the pre-configured cloud object storage bucket after node  processing has completed and can subsequently be accessed by other notebooks or scripts in the pipeline by referencing the declared name.

    ![Data exchange between notebooks in a pipeline via cloud storage](doc/images/data_flow.png)